diramazioni/agent-zero-cli/README.md

 ```

 The CLI will check if it's a valid URL, but it will not process the url, it add a prompt to agent-zero to use the mcp tool `fetch` to fetch the content

+## Authors
+This CLI is not affiliated with [Agent Zero](https://github.com/frdel/agent-zero).
+(for now) and was written in a whim by Eli Spizzichino, any contributions or official inclussion is welcomed